tytydraco/yessleep/out/I_found_a_tooth_as_a_kidyears_later_it_opened_a_door_to_another_world.md

 So they needed more resources—and they had decided I would be the one to help.
 They reminded me that this connection between them wasn’t accidental.
 My mind watching, yanked to the day I’d found the tooth in the butcher shop, how I’d kept in my pocket, and how I’d unknowingly slept with it in my pocket at night, you see, I was out drinking with Sarah after work and passed out in bed immediately upon entering my room.

-So that night, while I’d been unconscious, the tendrils of the tooth had crept out, sinking into me and injecting their interdimensional energy into his very being.
+So that night, while I’d been unconscious, the tendrils of the tooth had crept out, sinking into me and injecting their interdimensional energy into my very being.
 From that moment onward, I’ve been tied to them, a telepathic link I had never understood until this point.

 My chest tightened as I processed their demands and the realization that Sarah was alive—but only as long as I cooperated.
 If I refused, they wouldn’t waste time on me.
 They’d simply find someone else to fulfill their needs, which meant well...